 • I’ve mentioned that we only used a carry-on for most of the trip, but we also used a shoulder bag each.
 Dave had his backpack with our laptops and AppleTV and I carried a mesh tote bag that ended up being the most used and versatile bag of the whole trip.
 Not only did it work as a carry-on bag, it was also a perfect shopping bag, beach bag, pool bag, and laundry sack.
 We brought it along on day trips to hold our umbrellas, bottled water and jackets, and it was easy to wash.

-• Although Europe is flush with budget airlines offering super cheap fares (think Amsterdam to London for €29 one way) we found that we far preferred train travel.
+• Although Europe is flush with budget airlines offering super cheap fares (think Amsterdam to London for €29 one way) baggage fees can quickly escalate as many have a 40lb limit PER PASSENGER (not per bag).
+We found we far preferred train travel.
 It’s cheap, readily available in Europe, and much less stressful than flying.
-When we plan our 2019 trip we will travel by train more and plane as little as possible.
+When we plan future trips we will travel by train more and plane as little as possible.
 We also realized that reputable public transportation is a must when visiting any city for longer than a couple nights.
 Although San Miguel de Allende is beautiful, we felt trapped there for seven days due to lack of public transportation.

 • We got sick a couple times along the way… bring plenty of your go-to over the counter (and of course prescription) meds from home, but save room in your bag by purchasing easy to find stuff like shampoo and ibuprofen at your destination.
 We bring a two to three day supply of toiletries then go shopping when we arrive (plan accordingly…if you’re flying in a couple days with only a carry-on bag, you obviously don’t want to buy a full size bottle of shampoo).
 If you stay in hotels, take all unused shampoo, conditioner and lotion.
 The sewing kit can also come in handy.